Peng-Protocol/Dexhune-P/Specifications/OracleFoundry.md

 # **Premise**
-A version of `PairingFoundry` but for creating oracle priced assets.
+A version of `PairingFoundry` but for creating oracle priced listings.

 # **General**
 The only notable difference is listing data and oracle related functions.
 The associated contracts are called; `OMF-Listing`, `OMF-Liquidity`, `OMF-Router`, `OMF-Agent`.

----

 ## **OMF-Listing**

 ### **Data**

-- Listing Data (11)
+- Listing Data (12)

 Contract Name : (string),
 Base Token : (address),